Act-On Announces Act-On InSite, New GenAI Web Agent

 If you’ve got only two or three slices of the pie, and all those slices are very different, then you don’t have much of a problem.
 But that’s not the case with most pie charts.
 All too often, we try to squeeze too much data into them – not only do we end up with lots of slices, we get too many similarly sized slices.
 That’s when it becomes hard to tell the difference between, say, a slice that’s 23% of the pie versus a slice that’s 28%.

 So, is this really such a big deal?
-Are pie charts really warping our perception so badly?
+Are they really warping our perception so badly?

-Well, consider this row of pie charts.
+Well, consider this row of charts.
 They’re supposed to illustrate changes over time:

 Yeah… so pie charts have issues.
 But I’m guessing you’re still going to have to use them from time to time, whether it’s because your boss said so, or because it’s difficult to depict your information any other way.

-So, if you must use a pie chart, try to abide by these rules:
+So, if you must use one, try to abide by these pie chart best practices:

 So, do this: